R-unic/Ripple/README.md

 ## Using Source Code

 Ripple can be cloned directly from it's repository for the latest version.
 To make things easier, an NPM package is provided to help install everything cleanly.
 In this package, a "ripple" binary is also included.
-Note: The command `ripple start` does not show anything logged or errored to the console, as it is a child process.
-To start the bot, use `npm start`.

 Install via `npm i ripple-discord-ts -g` or visit the [NPM package](https://www.npmjs.com/package/ripple-discord-ts).